Cowbridge Grammar School: History

 Cowbridge Grammar School was founded in 1608 by Sir John Stradling and owned by Jesus College, Oxford, from 1685 to 1918.
 Sir Leoline Jenkins, Secretary of State to Charles II, purchased the school and bequeathed it to Jesus College in his will.
 With the introduction of Intermediate schools in Wales following the Welsh Intermediate Education Act (1889), the school refused to join the scheme.
 This was even discussed in Parliament.
 It became Cowbridge Comprehensive School in 1973-1974.
 What used to be the grammar school's main building, dating from 1852, was converted into residential accommodations beginning in 2006 and completed in 2008.

 In 1881, Edward Treharne, who represented the school, was chosen to play in the first international game for the Wales rugby union team.

+Plaque commemorating the foundation of Cowbridge Grammar School in 1608 and its historic association with Jesus College, Oxford.